andrewmcwattersandco/bootstrap-express/README.md

 # express-server
-Provisioning script for Express on Ubuntu Server 20.04 LTS
+Provisioning script for Express on Ubuntu

 ## Installing